Dr Ben Drummond

 Career background

-Ben graduated from Keele University in 2012 with a dual honours BSc in Astrophysics with Medicinal Chemistry, and was awarded the Tekdata-Cryoconnect Award for Best Degree in Astrophysics.
-In 2013, he completed a Master of Research (MRes) degree in Climate and Atmosphere Science at the University of Leeds, and investigated aerosol modelling in the Arctic region.
+Ben graduated from Keele University in 2012 with a dual honours BSc in Astrophysics with Medicinal Chemistry and was awarded the Tekdata-Cryoconnect Award for Best Degree in Astrophysics.
+In 2013, he completed a Master of Research (MRes) degree in Climate and Atmosphere Science at the University of Leeds and investigated aerosol modelling in the Arctic region.
 He was awarded the Meteorological Office Prize for Best Overall Student Performance (2013).
+In 2023, Ben became a Chartered Physicist with the Institute of Physics.

 Combining the themes of Astrophysics and Atmospheric Science, Ben moved to the University of Exeter to research the atmospheres of extra-solar planets.
-During the course of a PhD (2013-2017) and several years as a post-doctoral research fellow, he developed state-of-the-art numerical models (based on the Met Office Unified Model) to study hot Jupiter atmospheres, consistently combining atmospheric chemistry with fluid dynamics and radiative transfer for the first time.
+During a PhD (2013-2017) and several years as a post-doctoral research fellow, he developed (then) state-of-the-art numerical models to study hot Jupiter atmospheres.

-Ben joined the Air Quality Impacts team at the Met Office in 2019.
+Ben joined the Air Quality Modelling team at the Met Office in 2019.